nurelahi/SudokuSolver/README.md

 ## Source Code

 The source code of the application can be found in [SudokuSolver\www](https://github.com/nurelahi/SudokuSolver/tree/master/www) folder.
+You can use [WebStorm IDE](https://www.jetbrains.com/webstorm/) to open the project or any other JS IDE/Notepad to access the sourcecode.

 ## Screenshots
 Screenshots taken showing responsiveness across cross platform devices of various screensizes.